skukla/vm-from-scratch/README.md

 		6. *Import SSH identity:* No
 		7. *Featured Server Snaps:* Hit *tab* and choose *Done*
 		8. When available, choose *Reboot Now*
-	11. During reboot, the system will ask you to remove the installation medium and press *Enter* (press *Enter* to finish the reboot)
+	11. During reboot, the system will ask you to remove the installation medium and press `Enter` (press `Enter` again to finish the reboot)

 <a id="accessing-via-ssh"></a>
 ### Accessing via SSH